 The directive is designed to ensure a level playing field across all those providing, facilitating and arranging insurance products.
 It also seeks to strengthen consumer protections for clients, such as improving the information they receive.

 Firms involved in personal injury, conveyancing and probate are most likely to be affected.
 For example, they might arrange after-the-event insurance in a personal injury matter or defective title insurance in a conveyance.
 There may be other insurance products that firms advise on or arrange for their clients in other areas of law.

-View the new requirements on the SRA website
+View the guidance on the SRA website.